A Bit About Authentic Trips to Thailand

 What to Bring

-Recommended items for trips to Thailand are: quick drying active wear, swimsuits, long pants and a shoulder wrap for temples, flip flops, running shoes, sun protection, insect repellent, and water shoes with grip bottoms for waterfall hikes.
+Recommended items for trips to Thailand are quick-drying active-wear, swimsuits, long pants and a shoulder wrap for temples, flip flops, running shoes, sun protection, insect repellent, and water shoes with grip bottoms for waterfall hikes.
 Skincare products on offer in pharmacies and drug stores in Thailand tend to have different ingredients than in the west, and may aggravate the skin - so do remember to bring all of your toiletries.
 Otherwise, leave lots of room in your luggage for Thai handicrafts and curry paste!

 , the mountains, beaches and adventure activities are a big draw to Thailand.
 Add temples, amazing wildlife and we’re at the ready to help your Thailand trip become a reality - contact our sales specialists and let’s get your trip planning started!
-Choose from our suggested itineraries to the most renowned attractions, as well as booking Thailand’s less known treasures.
+Choose from our suggested itineraries to the most renowned attractions, as well as booking Thailand’s lesser-known treasures.